Mice are the smallest animals we deal with on a regular basis. But don't let their small size fool you. Mice can be a big problem.

 Most rodenticides can also kill animals that don't directly eat the bait, but that do eat rodents.
 Most mouse and rat poisons don't kill the animals right away.
 Most of them take several days.
 If an animal like a dog, cat, carnivorous wild animal, or bird of prey eats a mouse or rat that's been poisoned, there's a chance that animal will also get sick or die.
 We call that secondary poisoning.

 Finally, killing mice with poisons is, at best, a temporary solution.
 Chances are that you'll have to pay the exterminator to come back and refill the bait stations when "new" mice get into the house and replace the "old" mice.
 More than likely this will happen again, and again, and again, most likely in the fall of every year, when mice start migrating inside.

 That's why at Rid-A-Critter, we don't rely on poisons for mouse control.
-In fact, we complete most mouse extermination jobs using no poisons at all.
 We concentrate on trapping the mice who are already in the house, and then performing exclusion ("mouse-proofing") of your home to prevent mice from getting into your home in the first place.
 Rodent-proofing is the safest, most-effective, and most-permanent mouse-control method.

 Our environmentally-responsible, non-chemical mouse control system avoids all the pitfalls of using poisons, provides long-lasting control, and eliminates the chances of a non-target animal being poisoned.
 It's the right way to do mouse extermination.

 Here are a few pictures of mouse-control jobs we've done in the Macon, Georgia area.

 Rid-A-Critter provides environmentally-friendly mouse control throughout the Macon, Georgia area.
 Please contact us for more information and a professional inspection.